aottr/paw/README.md

 ```

 3. Configure settings:
-   Copy `.env.example` to `.env` and update the configuration variables as needed.
+   Copy `example.env` to `.env` and update the configuration variables as needed.

 4. Run migrations: